williamjroche/Autonomous_drone/README.md

 - Due to 3D printer tolerences, some holes may not work with M3 scews, in that case I've used M2 screws with nut and lock washer
 - Make sure all screws are as tight as you can get them or you will lose strength in the frame

+Dual Power Supply PCB:
+- Power supply board for flight controller power
+- Uses PDB 12v pins as an input
+- 5v output goes to VSYS (Pin 39) on raspberry pi pico
+- Includes 5v and 3.3v output for versatility
+- KiCad files included since it is free and anyone can use these files

 How to use: